romainlancelot/doom-depths-c/README.md

 <h1>Doomsdepths</h1>

 Project made for the ESGI C pool.
-This is the remake of the game DoomsDepths in C.
+This is the remake of the game Doomdepths in C.

 <img src="https://media.tenor.com/BIdLVTMDhbcAAAAC/nelliel-bleach.gif" width="100%">